-Interface Interfaces Pos.
+Interfaces Pos.
 Element Function Description 1 2 3 Communication Ports: COM1 COM2 COM3 NMEA 0183 Bus (RS422 / RS232): Connection for input of external data, such as compass, GPS, remote control, etc. Connection for output of bearing data, e.g. for map plotter, PC etc. When connecting to input use either RS232 Rx or RS422 Rx (not both)!
-For more information s.
+4 AU For more information s.
 8.4.
-4 AU Antenna connector: Connection between DCU and AU via cable For more information s.
+Antenna connector: Connection between DCU and AU via cable For more information s.
 8.3.
 Note The RT-500-M antenna unit is not compatible with the RT-800 direction finder and vice versa.
 5 Screw Cover Waterproof protection cover for USB connector and replaceable fuses Opening of the screw cover should be done in a dry room to prevent the ingress of moisture into the interior of the DCU.
-6 POWER + IO Source connector: • Connection for power supply
+6 POWER + IO Source connector:Connection for power supply

-Connection for outernal anadicar

-Connection for external speaker One of the print and

-Connection for self-bearing suppression (SBS / PTT)

-Connection for audio line out

-Contacts for alarm relay

-Contacts for squelch out

-For more information s.
+Connection for external speaker Connection for self-bearing suppression (SBS / PTT) Connection for audio line out Contacts for alarm relay Contacts for squelch out For more information s.
 8.1.

-Ground connector:

-7 Connection of the DCU to the ground of the ship
+7 Q Ground connector: Connection of the DCU to the ground of the ship Thread/screw M5 For more information s.

-Thread/screw M5

-For more information s.
 8.7.

-LAN LAN connector for network communication

-8 LAN For more information s.
+8 LAN LAN connector for network communication For more information s.
 8.5.
 9 Label Label with identifying information about the direction finder.

-10 Speaker Waterproof internal speaker

-USB (Only Service) USB 2.0 port:

-(11) Used only for service / manufacturing purposes.

-(Only Service) For more information s.
+10 Speaker Waterproof internal speaker (11) USB (Only Service) USB 2.0 port: Used only for service / manufacturing purposes.
+For more information s.
 8.6.

-Pressure Equipped with a Care Tay mambrane the pressure commencation

-12 Compensation Element Equipped with a Gore-Tex membrane, the pressure compensation element prevents over- and underpressure in the DCU.
+12 Pressure Compensation Element Equipped with a Gore-Tex membrane, the pressure compensation element prevents over- and underpressure in the DCU.
+13 Fuses Replaceable fuses:F1: T3A/125V(Littelfuse 154003.T)F2: T5A/125V(Littelfuse 154005.T)F3: T1A/125V(Littelfuse 154001.T)F4: T0.5A/125V(Littelfuse 154.500T)NoteIt is recommended to use an additional external fuse: T2A

-Ciornelle provente over and andorprocodio in the Boo.

-Replaceable fuses:

-F1: T3A/127V (Littelfuse 154003.T)

-F2: T5A/127V (Littelfuse 154005.T)

-(13) Fuses F3: T1A/127V (Littelfuse 154001.T)

-า นอฮอ F4: T0.5A/127V (Littelfuse 154.500T)

-Note

-It is recommended to use an additional external fuse: T2A